More than one-third of elections officials in Minnesota are new in 2024, data show

 Stalberger has worked in elections since 2016, but recently that role has become more heavily scrutinized as some Americans cast doubt on the integrity of our elections — and the results — post-2020.

-"It really changed our work as a professional in the elections environment, from being behind the scenes kind of a numbers counter, a numbers cruncher sort of person, and really put us more in the forefront," he explained of the shift.
+"It really changed our work as a professional in the elections environment from being behind the scenes, kind of a numbers counter, a numbers cruncher sort of person, and really put us more in the forefront," he explained of the shift.
 "And I think that's the big change I noticed from post-2020 to 2022 and then now into 2024 is that people are just expecting us to be much more open and out there."

 New expectations, he said, have made some people in similar positions reconsider.
 And data bears that out: As of January 2024, Minnesota's turnover rate for elections officials was 34%, meaning more than one-third of the people overseeing election administration this fall are new compared to those in the 2020 election, according to the Bipartisan Policy Center.
 That mirrors national trends, according to a CBS News investigation.

 Minnesota saw turnover in 30 jurisdictions.
-The Bipartisan Policy Center in its report found election official turnover has been increasing steadily and might be rising even more today, but noted that while the swing is significant, the upward trend "slow" and it's not as dramatic as some feared.
+The Bipartisan Policy Center in its report found election official turnover has been increasing steadily and might be rising even more today, but noted that while the swing is significant, the upward trend is "slow" and it's not as dramatic as some feared.

 "They maybe have no doubts about what they're doing, that it's being done correctly, but that's just not where they're comfortable.
 It's not what they signed up for," Stalberger said of colleagues who have left their positions in recent years.
 "And so that's just different.
 We have to be able to kind of accept that change.
 And I think there's some folks that are just saying, 'I can find something else that's just as rewarding to me.'"

 Turnover can be a normal part of election administration.
-But Stalberger worries that when seasoned people leave the job, they take with them their wealth of knowledge that comes with experience.
+But Stalberger worries that when seasoned people leave the job, they take their wealth of knowledge with them that comes with experience.
 He tries to bridge the gap and help those newly in the position.

 "You need to know what you don't even know so that you can prevent a potential issue from occurring," he explained.